 Note: Instructor/TA initial all above sections at the START of lab each week when a NEW experiment is started.
 It is the student's responsibility to get notebook signed.
 If sections are not initialed, point deductions are applied according to the rubric.
-Falsifying initials will result in a zero (0) out of 145 points for the notebook score.
+Falsifying initials will result in a zero (0) out of 145 pts.